panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 const chicken = { sound: 'Cluck!', legs: 2, __proto__: pet };

 chicken.legs; // => 2
+delete chicken.legs;
-delete chicken.legs; // no chicken were harmed! chicken.legs; // => 4
+chicken.legs; // => 4
 ```

 ## 3. The implicit prototype

-When you create an object, and no prototype is explicitly set, JavaScript assigns an implicit prototype object specific to the type of object you've created.
+When you create an object, and no prototype is explicitly set, JavaScript assigns an implicit prototype specific to the type of object you've created.

 Let's look again at the `pet` object: